Kirklevington

-Kirklevington (also known as Kirk Leavington) is a village in the borough of Stockton-on-Tees, North Yorkshire, England.
+Kirklevington (also known as Kirk Leavington) is a village and civil parish in the borough of Stockton-on-Tees, North Yorkshire, England.
 At the 2011 census, the village had a population of 809.

 The civil parish had a population of 1,361.
-The village shares it with Castle Levington and is situated south of Yarm, it hosts the town's station.
+The parish shares a grouped parish council with Castle Levington and is situated south of Yarm.
+It hosts the town's station.

 History

+A settlement is listed in the Domesday Book of 1086 as "Levetona", meaning "farmstead on the River Leven" (where "Leven" is of Celtic origin, possibly meaning "smooth").
+The appellation "kirk" (old Norse for "church") was adopted later.

-As an ancient parish, it included the townships of Castlelevington, Picton and Low Worsall, which became established as separate parishes in 1866.
+Kirk Leavington was historically a parish in the wapentake of Langbaurgh West in the North Riding of Yorkshire.It included the townships of Castlelevington, Picton and Low Worsall, which became separate civil parishes parishes in 1866.
 It formed part of the Stokesley Rural District from 1894 to 1974, when it became part of the borough of Stockton.
 The village was once home to the Kirklevington Country Club.

 Pieces from the Viking crosses, dating from 10th century, found in Kirklevington, which may have been the centre of a large Anglo-Saxon estate, are on display at Preston Hall Museum in Stockton-on-Tees.
 Later it was a planned two row green village.
-Traces of four fields of ridge and furrow marking the possible site of a deserted medieval village are to be found at Red Hall Farm.
-The local names of "Castle Hill" & "Castle Levington" refer to a "castle" on the banks of the River Tees 1.25 miles ENE of the village but still in the parish of Kirklevington.
+Traces of four fields of ridge and furrow marking the possible site of a deserted medieval village are to be found at Red Hall Farm in Castlelevington.
+The local names of "Castle Hill" and "Castle Levington" refer to a "castle" on the banks of the River Tees 1.25 miles ENE of the village.